krashanoff/hack/util/README.md

 # util

-A small collection of utility functions and libraries.
+A collection of general-purpose utilities.